 These two remedies should be sufficient where a question concerning the appraisal arises within a short time after the appraisal is made.
-However, the law provides no clear record-keeping requirement, so that if an audit or other question arises some time later, the referee's files may be no longer available.
-The new code addresses this problem by requiring the referee to keep files for a period of three years after the appraisal is made.
-At the end of this period the information in the files must be offered to the beneficiaries of the property to which it relates.
-If unclaimed, the files may thereafter be destroyed.
+However, existing law provides no clear record-keeping requirement, so that if an audit or other question arises some time later, the referee's files may be no longer available.
+The new code addresses this problem by requiring the referee to offer the files to the personal representative.
+If the personal representative does not requrest the files within three years, they files may be destroyed.